Jordan Pena

-Jordan Pena (born May 21, 2000) is an American soccer player who plays as a midfielder for FC Tucson of USL League One.
+Jordan Pena (born May 21, 2000) is an American soccer player who plays as a midfielder.

 Career

 On February 14, 2019, Pena signed for USL Championship side Real Monarchs, after previously playing with the Real Salt Lake academy.

 On September 15, 2020, Pena joined USL League One side FC Tucson on loan for the remainder of the season.

 His option was declined by Real Monarchs following the 2020 season.
 Pena was signed to a regular contract by FC Tucson on January 12, 2021.